 Sam presented some pretty compelling numbers, demonstrating that for StudentUniverse at least, loyal customers are worth focusing on, summed up nicely by this quote:

-How can brands leverage loyalty to drive conversions?
+How can brands leverage customer loyalty to drive conversions?

 One of the biggest challenges is actually getting visitors to join the program in the first place.